kerkeniakov/westernacher-task/README.md

 ```
 gradle downloadSeleniumHub
 ```
+downloads selenium jar file in root dir.
 ```
 gradle startWebDriverGridHub
 ```
+starts webdriver grid @ 4445.
 ```
 gradle startWebDriverGridNode
 ```
+starts a webdriver node @5555 and registers it to the grid.
 ```
 gradle shutDownNodeAndHub
 ```
+makes http requests to stop grid and node

 ### If you want to run a local chromewebdriver
 1. Populate framework.properties with
  * seleniumHub=<can be blank>